Dashboard

 SWD Wiring

-KEIL Interface Settings
+Keil Interface Settings

-Refer to Keil MDK perform keil interface settings.
+Refer to Keil MDK perform Keil interface settings.

 Experimental Verification

-After burning the sample program to your EVB board, users can test whether the navigation information transmission, message pop-up window, etc. are normal by using the application development kit Dashboard.
+After burning the sample program to EVB board, users can test whether the navigation information transmission, message pop-up window, etc. are normal by using the application development kit Dashboard.

 EVB Debugging